Anoncheg1/cyber-survival-guide/README.md

 14. Keeping passwords in several encrypted files, unencrypt by necessity with entering password outside of window manager.
 15. Solution to problem "Fediverse: how to share personal data and stay anonymous?":
    1) store information at services that don't leak data to anyone expect selected persons (not public) and allow to remove all with one button, sync local copy to remote.
-   2) split public anonymous information information by several separate platforms, give all contacts together only to selected persons.
+   2) split public anonymous information by several separate platforms, give all contacts together only to selected persons.

 # Browser:
 - VPN over Tor per application